celingest/mongo-formation/README.md

 * Add extra checks and configurations to fully automate the process;
 * Extra tags on CloudFormation objects to facilitate their identification.

-**Benchmark's Results** are available at our blog [MongoDB, réplicas en AWS](http://blog.celingest.com/2013/01/15/mongodb-replicas-en-aws/) and templates are commented at [Creando réplicas de MongoDB con CloudFormation](http://blog.celingest.com/2013/01/25/mongodb-replicas-cloudformation/).
-(Next week these posts will be available in English too)
+**Benchmark's Results** are available at our blog [Benchmarking MongoDB Replica Set in AWS](http://blog.celingest.com/en/2013/02/01/benchmarking-mongodb-replica-aws/) and templates are commented at [Creating MongoDB Replicas with CloudFormation](http://blog.celingest.com/en/2013/02/01/creating-mongodb-replicas-with-cloudformation/). )

 To use the templates
 --------------------